bratislava/enforcement-scan-app-native/README.md

 eas build --profile production-apk --platform android
 ```

+3. Change `expo.android.package` back to original string.

-3. Go to expo build and download it.
+4. Go to expo build and download it.

-4. Send the apk file to people responsible for distribution of InTune application
+5. Send the apk file to people responsible for distribution of InTune application

 ## Force update